U.S. sanctions move angers Iran, Russia sees threat to nuclear deal

 Western diplomats said the inconclusive outcome of the December 9-12 expert-level discussions should not be seen as a sign that the deal hammered out nearly three weeks ago was in trouble.

-However, Deputy Foreign Minister Abbas Araqchi told Iran's semi-official Fars news agency in reaction to the U.S. decision it was evaluating the situation and would "react accordingly", adding: "It is against the spirit of the Geneva deal."
+But Deputy Foreign Minister Abbas Araqchi told Iran's semi-official Fars news agency in reaction to the U.S. decision that it was evaluating the situation and would "react accordingly", adding, "It is against the spirit of the Geneva deal."

 Russia also made its concerns clear.